Highlights of this tour

 At this point of our walking tour on the tracks of Leo da Vinci we’ve conceived for you a sweet and energizing stop at Neuhaus Chocolate Makers, just steps away for the museum.
 It is a unique place in Milan and in all of Italy, as chocolates arrive every week from Belgium.
 You can delve into a variety of 96 very fresh delicious connoisseurs’ pralines and chocolates!

-Right across the street is the imposing Renaissance complex of Santa Maria delle Grazie, where he worked between 1495 and 1498.
+Finally, we’ll reach the imposing Renaissance complex of Santa Maria delle Grazie, where he worked between 1495 and 1498.
 By adding an extra hour to our 3-hour tour and above all by PLANNING OUR VISIT IN ADVANCE we could round off our discovery with da VInci’s iconic ‘Last Supper’, meticulously restored in recent years and listed by the UNESCO.

 It will be our last moment of reflection about Leonardo, his Milanese experience, his life.